moesaleh/whipcode/docs/README.txt

         If you see 16 responses with "Success!" in the `stdout` field, the service is working correctly.

+    To install the systemd user service:
+        $ task systemd-install

+    View status/logs with:
+        $ task status
+        $ task logs        # only logs from whipcode
+        $ task logs-full   # logs including podman

 CLI options:
     -p, --port  PORT